vlad17/runlmc/README.md

 0. Add a numerical gradient check for kernels using numdifftools package.
 0. Kernels add a PSD-checking test (induced covariance matrix should be PSD)
-0. Investigate: mix symbolic derivatives (for quadratic term, which is fast) with numerical ones (or exact ones) for log det bound.
+0. Diagonal matrix (linalg)
+0. eigvals - no cutoff; just allow approx (change interface)
+0. create SKI folder - interpolation should be there too
+0. put approx methods (eigvalue mixing, etc) in linalg folder.
+0. Implement exact derivatives: the quadratic term and log
+0. Redo benchmarks: lots of kernels (Matern kernel?), lots of Q, different param config grid:
-0. Benchmark/evaluate reconstruction error for K (on various example kernels)
+    *  Benchmark/evaluate reconstruction error for K (on various example kernels)
-0. Benchmark/evaluate reconstruction error for log likelihood
+    *  Benchmark/evaluate reconstruction error for log likelihood
-0. Benchmark/evaluate accuracy on synthetic examples (real examples?) - do Toeplitz eigen approximations need to be more accurate (i.e., preconditioned)?
+    *  Benchmark/evaluate accuracy on synthetic examples (real examples?) - do Toeplitz eigen approximations need to be more accurate (i.e., preconditioned)?
+0. Try stochastic log deriv for above (Cutajar paper)
 0. Write up the current algorithm (PDF)
-0. Diagonal matrix -> for noise (and exact eigen)
 0. Investigate: when is iteration NOT converging (critical log) - what's the condition number in that case.
 0. Does chan Preconditioner carry over to SKI approximation?
 0. Do other inner circulant preconditioners (e.g., whittle) help inversion?
 0. Recalculation (cache partial eigenvalues, partial solutions, etc. -> O(1) derivatives).
-0. Matern kernel

 ### Considerations